 - Arrange the squash around the edges of a 4-quart or similar slow cooker.
 Sprinkle with 1/2 teaspoon salt.

-- To serve: warm the tortillas in the microwave (I like to cover mine with a lightly damp paper towel to prevent them from drying out.
-Fill, then garnish with cilantro, fresh lime juice, and cheese.
+- To serve, warm the tortillas in the microwave (I like to cover mine with a lightly damp paper towel to prevent them from drying out), fill with pork and squash, and garnish with desired toppings.

 Notes